fastrodev/fastro/docs/manual.md

 export default User;
 ```

-This is the `user.tsx` page that return `preact.JSX.Element` with no props.
-So
+This is the `user.tsx` page that return `JSX.Element` with no props.
+So you can
-you can not pass anything.
+not pass anything.

 ```tsx
 import { h } from "https://esm.sh/preact@10.16.0";